francoiswnel/Hack-Assembler/README.md

 # Hack-Assembler
 An assembler for the Hack language implemented in C++.

-Current state: The parser and code translator modules are working, and can assemble symbol-less files.
-The symbol table module will be implemented soon.
+Current state: It works!
+The assembler is fully functional and can process symbols.
 Documentation will be updated soon.